FrancaBa/SeaQC-X-Denmark/README.md

 ## Overview

-This QC algorithm contains a lot of different and overlapping steps.
+This QC algorithm contains a lot of different (partically overlapping) steps.
+In the config.json, a user can decide to turn the various steps on and off based on their needs.
 The various test are listed and described below.
-The approach of better marking too much than too little is taken.
+The approach of 'better marking too much than too little' is taken.
 Each test leads to a mask where the column is set to 1 meaning the condition is present, and the column set to 0 meaning the condition is absent.
-All masks for each QC step are pooled together, a so called bitmask.
+All masks for each QC step are pooled together, to a so called bitmask.
 A bitmask is a compact way to store and represent multiple conditions using a single integer value.

 This is an example and doesn't corresponds to the bits used here!!

 See an example: